cns-iu/hra-organ-gallery-in-vr/README.md

 ## Credits

-This software is developed by the [Cyberinfrastructure for Network Science Center at Indiana University](http://cns.iu.edu/).
+This software is developed by [Andreas Bueckle](https://www.andreas-bueckle.com) the [Cyberinfrastructure for Network Science Center at Indiana University](http://cns.iu.edu/).
 It is funded by NIH Award [OT2OD026671](https://projectreporter.nih.gov/project_info_description.cfm?aid=9687220").